ConnnorM/Streamlit_Demo_CPSC_408/README.md

     - Search 'render html' in api
 - has Auth0 plugin to make sierra mad
 - has its own secrets file for database login
+- write guide on how to connect sqlite to streamlit and make the connection
+    - include secrets.toml, requirements.txt,
 ## Things to Teach/Say:
 - It's just a python library.
 Which means basically anything you can do in python can be integrated with Streamlit
 - Brief intro to session state